IQSS/dataverse.harvard.edu/levy/createandupload/README.md

 ```

 (the above block can be easily reused whenever you modify a dataset and want to ensure that Dataverse is done indexing it).
+Some diagnostic is also added to print clear error messages when a dataset fails to be created, or a file fails to upload (instead of exiting with an exception or failing quietly).